 Photometric chemical analysis is based on the possibility to develop an absorbing compound from a specific chemical reaction between sample and reagents.
 Given that the absorption of a compound strictly depends on the wavelength of the incident light beam, a narrow spectral bandwidth should be selected as well as a proper central wavelength to optimize measurements.
-The optical system of Hanna's HI 96 colorimeter is based on special tungsten lamp and narrow-band interference filters to guarantee both high performance and reliable results.
+The optical system of Hanna's HI 96 series colorimeters are based on a special subminiature tungsten lamp and narrow-band interference filters to guarantee both high performance and reliable results.

-HI 96 block diagram (optical layout)
+HI 96 series block diagram (optical layout)

 A microprocessor controlled special tungsten lamp emits radiation which is first optically conditioned and beamed to the sample contained in the cuvette.
 The optical path is fixed by the diameter of the cuvette.
-Then the light is spectrally filtered to a narrow spectral bandwidth, to obtain a light beam of intensity I_a or I.
+Then the light is spectrally filtered to a narrow spectral bandwidth, to obtain a light beam of intensity $I{a}$ or I.